-If a student earns a grade below B in an academic course or does not satisfactorily meet MLC requirements for a course, the student will not be permitted to enroll in another required DPT course until that course is repeated and a grade of at least B is achieved.
-Because DPT courses are offered once per year, the student will need to withdraw from the University and re-enroll the following year to repeat the course.
+If a student earns a grade below B in an academic course or does not satisfactorily meet MLC requirements for a course, the student will not be permitted to enroll in another required DPT course for which that course is a prerequisite until that course is repeated and a grade of at least B is achieved.
+Because DPT courses are offered once per year, the student may need to withdraw from the University and re-enroll the following year to repeat the course.